 Ongoing appraisal protection.
 Art collectors know that a piece’s value increases over time.
 Choosing an insurance policy with an ongoing appraisal clause will allow you to recoup the actual value of the piece in the event of a natural disaster, break-in or theft — not just the value of the item when you bought the policy.

-Best Overall: Huntington T. Block
+2. Best for Instruments: Huntington T. Block

 Huntington T. Block is one of the world’s most renowned providers of insurance for musical instruments, collectibles and fine art.
 The company has policies available for a private collector’s small assembly to a museum’s expansive gallery.